0atman/noboilerplate/scripts/16-rust-testing.md

 notes:

-The most comprehensive, though heavyweight, tool for this kind of randomised testing is cargo fuzz.
+The most comprehensive, though heavyweight, tool for this kind of randomised testing in Rust is cargo fuzz.

 Cargo-fuzz uses LLVM's libFuzzer runtime library to generate psudorandom data and keep track of what has been tested.